flashbots/mev-job-board/specs/dpi-arbitrage.md

 ### Is this a one-off opportunity or is it reoccurring?

-Ongoing oppertunity as DPI dex price drifts off the NAV.
+Ongoing opportunity as DPI dex price drifts off the NAV.

 ### Steps to capture MEV